nomicflux/servant-opaleye-blog/README.md

 ```
 In other words, `p2` takes a pair of functions, and converts them to a function acting on a pair.

 This is kind of nice, but it involves importing a library and learning a new syntax for something which wouldn't be too hard to program otherwise.
 However, in our case, we get another benefit: the product profunctor we created, `pUser`, is defined for our polymorphic type `User'`.
-This means that we can apply `pUser` to Opaleye's types or to our own code's types, and forget about the distinction to an extent.
+This means that we can apply `pUser` to Opaleye's types or to our own code's types, and forget about the distinction.

 If you feel that this is all a little much, however, you can ignore profunctors and do everything manually.
 I have included them because everything in the Opaleye tutorials uses them, so it pays to understand what they mean if you want to look into anything more advanced.